Back to Scripture Treasury

 Final Exhortation

 Keep this verse close.
 It protects the soul from intimidation.
 It teaches that no claimant is above the faith, and no age may rewrite what Christ has given.
-The Catholic instinct is not preserved by softening anathema.
-It is preserved by loving the deposit enough to reject every messenger who would corrupt it.
+The Catholic instinct is preserved not by softening anathema, but by loving the deposit enough to reject every messenger who would corrupt it.

 Footnotes